tethysplatform/tethys/docs/installation/production/manual/overview.rst

 Operating System
 ================

-This guide provides instructions for installing Tethys Portal for production on Ubuntu 24.04 and CentOS Stream 9 servers.
+This guide provides instructions for installing Tethys Portal for production on Ubuntu 24.04 and Rocky Linux 9 servers.
 Installation instructions on other Linux distributions will be similar.

 Production Server
 =================